chris-d2d/docs-v2/guide/problems/index.md

 ### Serialized Meta

 Any form of serialized data is not allowed through the API.
-This includes reading meta which has stored serislized data, creating or updating meta with serialized data, or even updating meta which currently has a serialized value.
+This includes reading meta which has stored serialized data, creating or updating meta with serialized data, or even updating meta which currently has a serialized value.

 There are a few reasons for this: